cwi-dis/2immerse-editor/README.md

 ```
 cd app/static/
 yarn install
-webpack
+yarn run webpack
 ```

 This will install all the application dependencies into a new folder `node_modules/`.
-Finally, simply run `webpack` in the `app/static/` folder to generate the application bundle.
+Finally, simply run `yarn run webpack` in the `app/static/` folder to generate the application bundle.
 The bundle needs to be regenerated every time you perform changes to the frontend code.

 ## Running the Application